ubirch/ubirch-client-go/README.md

 Instead of having the client generate keys dynamically it is possible to inject signing keys as a map UUID to signing key.

-- add the following key-value pair to your `config.json`:
+- add the following key-value pairs to your `config.json`:
 ```
   "staticKeys": <boolean, defaults to ‘false’>,
   "keys": {"<UUID>": "<ecdsa-prime256v1 private key (base64 encoded)>"}
 ```
-- or set the following environment variable:
+- or set the following environment variables:
 ```
 export UBIRCH_STATICKEYS=<boolean, defaults to ‘false’>
 export UBIRCH_KEYS="<UUID>:<ecdsa-prime256v1 private key (base64 encoded)>"